Isaac Nathan: Summary

 In Australia, Nathan wrote a series of lectures on the history and theory of music, and delivered these at Sydney College in 1844, and published them in 1846 appealing to Charles Augustus FitzRoy, the governor of New South Wales to fund music education.
 Nathan was the singing teacher at the time for Lady Fitzroy (the Governor's wife).
 In 1849, Nathan published The Southern Euphrosyne featuring fragments of Aboriginal songs, excerpts of Australian melodies, national anthems, and Australia's first opera.
 He sent it to Queen Victoria to give to Prince Albert as a gift, and petitioned her to consider his loyalty, and bring him back to London to drink tea with her.
 In 1850, Governor Fitzroy announced "An Act to Incorporate and Endow the University of Sydney", and in 1858, Queen Victoria granted a Royal Charter to fund the institution.

-Nathan's indomitable refusal to admit defeat and to overcome challenges means that readers often connect with him.
-His life follows the traditional "hero's narrative" through which he was constantly knocked down, and found ways to eventually succeed.
-His legacy is perhaps his greatest success.
-He made contributions to institutions, his student lineage and his descendants have often made significant contributions to Australian music and Australian society more broadly, and his compositions and theoretical works can often be characterised as historically important.
 Some scholars suggested that Nathan should be remembered as "the father of Australian music".

-Between, 2016 and 2024, many discoveries have been made about the contributions made by Isaac Nathan to Australian music, and there is much more work to be done.